Types of Degrees Landscape Architecture Majors Are Getting

 Landscape appeals to people across the globe.
 About 10.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in landscape have a median salary of $44,350 during the early years of their career.
 During this timeframe, most salaries fell between $42,675 (25th percentile) and $45,625 (75th percentile).

 One thing to note here is that not all of these people may be working in careers related to landscape.

 Salaries According to BLS

 Average salaries range from $73,160 to $148,970 (25th to 75th percentile) for careers related to landscape.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Landscape Architecture

 Some degrees associated with landscape may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.